Contingent election: Proposed alterations

 Some members of Congress have proposed constitutional amendments to alter the contingent election process.
 Some proposals call for the abolition of the Electoral College and the contingent election process in favor of the direct election of the president, with the candidate who receives a plurality or majority of the popular vote becoming president.
-Other proposals have sought to alter the contingent election process for president so that each member of the House, rather than each state delegation, holds one vote.
+Other proposals have sought to alter the contingent election process for president so that each member of the House, rather than each state delegation, holds one vote, or to have both contingent elections done by a joint session of Congress.

+Outside the United States

+Contingent elections for president were historically also present in the constitutions of various Latin American countries which were influenced by the U.S. Constitution.
+For example, under the Chilean Constitution of 1925, if no candidate won an absolute majority in the presidential election, both houses of the National Congress would come together to select one of the top two candidates as President.